Ansila1234/customer-churn-analysis-using-sql/README.md

 # Ecommerce Customer Churn Analysis Using SQL

-Welcome to the Customer Churn Analysis Project repository!
 This project aims to analyze customer churn patterns and provide insights and recommendations to reduce churn rates.
 The analysis is based on a dataset containing various customer attributes and behaviors.

 ### Full Project Article